 The darkened ice heats up so rapidly during the summertime heat that rocky coastlines, previously covered in snow, become exposed.
 Melting glaciers pour water out into the sea and cause sea levels to rise in the area.
 On the ice sheet itself, streams of freshwater and melt ponds appear as the top layers melt away.

-Scientific estimates suggest that between 2000 and 2015, the average albedo of Greenland’s ice declined by 5 percent.
-This small shift has already caused dark ice to melt at a rate that’s 300 percent higher than regular, clean ice.
+Scientific estimates suggest that between 2000 and 2015, the average ice albedo of Greenland’s ice declined by 5 percent.
+This small shift has already caused dark snow to melt at a rate that’s 300 percent higher than regular, clean ice.

 Is dark ice a sign of climate change?